Belgrade Lakes: Smaller ponds

 The 486 acre McGrath Pond and 562 acre Salmon Pond overflow into the east side of Great Pond.
 They have extensive shoreline development and are sometimes called the sixth and seventh Belgrade Lakes.

-Fishing
+Ecology

 The lakes provide suitable habitat for chain pickerel, white perch, smallmouth bass and largemouth bass.
 Early angling focused on brook trout from the tributary brooks and Atlantic salmon in the deeper lakes; but tributaries lack sufficient spawning and nursery habitat to replace angling success.
 Attempts to sustain the salmon population by stocking hatchery fish caused dramatic decline in the late 1970s of the population of rainbow smelt which had been the primary prey of native salmon.
 Stocking then introduced brown trout with greater tolerance for warm water lake conditions.
 Local interests seeking alternative angling opportunities illegally introduced northern pike and black crappie.
 Eutrofication from residential development of the shoreline has reduced Secchi disk depth to 4 meters, and dead algae has reduced oxygen levels in deep water.